 The M58 Junction 1 – Improvement Scheme involves the construction of the ‘missing’ slip roads at the junction, providing a northbound off slip and a southbound on-slip.
 As well as improving journey times between Maghull and North Liverpool, the scheme will reduce traffic on the A59 and some residential roads and facilitate potential future development in the Maghull area.
 The full business case which details the impact and benefits of the scheme is available on the Mersey Travel website.

-Sefton Council has received an offer of funding from the Liverpool City Region Local Growth Fund for £5.5m toward the scheme budget and is now pressing ahead with the work required to progress the scheme.
-The overall scheme budget is £6.7m.
+Sefton Council received an offer of funding from the Liverpool City Region Local Growth Fund for £5.5m toward the scheme in 2016.

 Early in 2017, the Council appointed John Sisk and Sons to complete the design and construction of the scheme.
 They appointed Atkins Ltd as their design partner.

 During 2017, ground investigation, pavement condition and wildlife surveys were completed to provide the design team with sufficient information in order to complete the design.
 The detailed design was then completed, the scheme costed and the necessary approvals secured from Highways England.
 The Planning Application for the scheme was considered by Planning Committee on October 20, 2017 and was approved.
 View the Planning Application and the decision notice.